sachinik19/devsetup/README.md

 devsetup
 ========

-Development setup for various languages
+Development setup for various languages and technologies.